paulpflug/color-tabs/README.md

     @changeColor path, newColor # changes the color of a tab for a specific file path
     @changeColor path, false # removes the color
     @changeColor path, newColor, false # prevents saving, colors will not be persistent
+    @changeColor path, newColor, false, true # will show a warning if path is undefined

     @cbHandler = @colorChangeCb (path, newColor) ->
       #is called after the color of a tab got changed